Travel to Bangkok, Thailand

 Airfare is not included in trip costs (except flight listed as included).
 Detailed logistical information and the contact information for our recommended flight-ticketing agent are included in the Trip Materials we will send you.
 Please let us know if you are arriving earlier or staying later as we are happy to assist you with any extra overnights that you might want to arrange.

 Flights you (or a travel agent) book: Arrive at Suvarnabhumi International Airport in Bangkok, Thailand (BKK) in time for an overnight on November 20 to connect with our early-morning group flight to Bhutan on November 21.
-Depart Bangkok (BKK) anytime on December 9 or after 10:00pm on December 8.
+Depart Bangkok (BKK) anytime on December 9.

 Flights we book for you: We will book the domestic flight from Paro (PBH) to Jakar, Bumthang (BUM) (included in the trip cost) and the round-trip flights between Bangkok (BKK) and Paro (PBH).
 The cost of this round-trip booking ($995, subject to change) will be added to your invoice.